UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Does Gas South require a deposit?

-Gas South often markets no-deposit offers, but this is subject to a credit check.
-Most customers with good credit will not have to pay one.
-This contrasts with other providers who may have stricter deposit requirements for customers with limited credit history.
+Gas South frequently markets no-deposit offers, but final approval is subject to a soft credit check.
+Most customers with a developing or good credit history will not have to pay one.
+This flexible approach contrasts with other providers who may have stricter deposit requirements for customers with limited credit files.

 What is the cancellation fee for Georgia Natural Gas?